TadiT7/treble_experimentations_wiki/Google-Pixel-4-and-Pixel-4-XL.md

 * Bluetooth: Not working
 * WiFi: Works (but not completly stable)
 * SIM / Mobile Data / Voice: Works
-* VolTE: Not tested
+* VoLTE: Not tested
-* Fingerprint 	              Not tested
+* Fingerprint: Not tested
-* NFC 	                      Not working
+* NFC: Not working
-* Offline Charging 	      Not tested
+* Offline Charging: Not tested
-* NFC                           Not working
+* NFC: Not working
-* Storage connection to PC      Works
+* Storage connection to PC: Works